 But online schooling is different.

-  Suddenly students are at home 24/7, interacting with their peers and teachers exclusively through digital platforms.
+Students have spent the best part of six months learning at home 24/7, interacting with their peers and teachers exclusively through digital platforms.
 Facing such a dramatic change, you can understand why some parents are sceptical of the value of online learning.
 However, this does present an additional challenge for schools to navigate: how do you encourage parental buy-in by demonstrating the quality of online schooling?

 Effectively Manage the Curriculum

 The one thing that doesn’t change regardless of the learning environment is the curriculum, so it’s a familiar place to start.
 Whether it’s through documentation, Department meetings or similar, your school is likely to have existing processes in place to help your teachers effectively deliver each component of the curriculum to their students.

 The challenge therefore, becomes about transferring this online.
 By using digital tools to share documents, such as Google Classroom, Dropbox or Moodle, and setting up departmental meetings (via Microsoft Teams, Zoom etc.), you can ensure your staff are confident in continuing to deliver the full curriculum to their students.
 This confidence will have a huge impact when speaking to parents, helping put them at ease surrounding online learning.

 Trust your staff members.
 Many of them will have been teaching for years, so they should know the curriculum inside and out.
 If you have any staff members who are still in training or may need more support than others, make sure you have an open line of communication for them and that they know where to go to seek support if they need it.
 Taking care of your teaching staff is just as important as looking after your students during these difficult times.

 Implement Flexible Timetabling